Matic International College

 Students will need to complete additional self-study activities to complement their formal learning.
 A Self Study Guide, outlining the required activities for each unit of competency, will be provided.
 These activities are an integral and mandatory part of the training.

 Before enrollment, Matic International College (MIC) will assess each student’s prior learning, including skills, knowledge, and experience acquired through formal (credit transfer), non-formal, and informal learning related to the Units of Competency in this qualification.
 This assessment helps determine the amount of training needed for each student.
-If RPL or Credit Transfer is granted, it may shorten the course duration.
+If Credit Transfer is granted, it may shorten the course duration.
 For more details, please refer to the policy on our website.

-LLN (Language, Literacy, and Numeracy) Assessment
+LLND (Language, Literacy, Numeracy Proficiency, and Digital Literacy) Assessment

-Before starting the course, enrolled students must complete a Language, Literacy, and Numeracy (LLN) Assessment designed for Certificate IV level.
-This assessment helps Matic International College (MIC) determine if any LLN support is needed during their studies.
+Before starting the course, enrolled students must complete a Language, Literacy, Numeracy Proficiency, and Digital Literacy (LLND) Assessment at the Cert IV level.
+This helps MIC determine if additional LLND support is needed during their studies.

 Unique Student Identifier (USI )